maguowei/awesome-stars/topics.md

 ## distributed-systems

-- [spacedriveapp/spacedrive](https://github.com/spacedriveapp/spacedrive) - Spacedrive is an open source cross-platform file explorer, powered by a virtual distributed filesystem written in Rust.
-- [sealerio/sealer](https://github.com/sealerio/sealer) - A tool to seal application's all dependencies and Kubernetes into CloudImage, distribute this application anywhere via CloudImage, and run it within any cluster in one command.
 - [asynkron/protoactor-go](https://github.com/asynkron/protoactor-go) - Proto Actor - Ultra fast distributed actors for Go, C# and Java/Kotlin
 - [apple/swift-distributed-actors](https://github.com/apple/swift-distributed-actors) - Peer-to-peer cluster implementation for Swift Distributed Actors
 - [IceFireDB/IceFireDB](https://github.com/IceFireDB/IceFireDB) - IceFireDB is a database built for web3 and web2.
 It strives to fill the gap between web2 and web3 with a friendly database experience, making web3 application data storage more convenient, and making